 Further information: CT1 would need to know this for the case the UE has established bearers in E-UTRA and moves to NB-IOT.

-SA2 answer: SA2 understand that RAN will not specify Connected Mode mobility FROM NB-IoT (neither to 2G/3G nor to WB-E-UTRAN nor to NB-IoT).
-SA2 is unaware of any RAN activity to support Connected Mode Mobility TO NB-IoT in Release 13, and hence SA2 assume that in Release 13 this will not be supported.
+SA2 answer: SA2 understand that RAN will not specify network-controlled mobility to/from NB-IoT (neither inter-RAT or intra-RAT) in Release 13.